marek-mikula/hirable-api/docs/standards/architecture/eloquent.md

 When state method has an argument, and it changes some model attribute, the name should start with `of` (i.e. `ofEntity(Entity $entity)`, `ofEmail(string $email)`).

 When state method has an argument, and it defines some relationship state, the name should start with `with` (i.e. `withUser(User $user)`, `withEntity(Entity $entity)`).

+## Query builder

+Each eloquent model should have its own query builder class defined.

+The name of the builder class should be `{modelName}Builder` and put in `./Models/Query` folder.